Talion is a finalist for Best SIEM Solution

 The decision serves as a cold reminder on how fragile privilege can be, especially in cyber security matters.

 A superficially obvious solution is not to publish a report: keep everything in draft, but this could be counterproductive.
-Reports documenting a thorough investigation provide affirmative evidence that an organisation has proper procedures in place to respond to a breach and demonstrate its duty of care.
+Reports documenting a thorough investigation provide affirmative evidence that a group has proper procedures in place to respond to a breach and demonstrate its duty of care.

 Is legal privilege a liability?